Finite generators for countable group actions in the Borel and Baire category settings: Finitely additive invariant measures and -compressibility

-Now we are ready to finish the proof of Theorem \ref{Nadkarni for C_4}.
-Fix $A,B \in \B(X)$.
+Fix $A,B \in \Bfrak(X)$.
 The fact that $m(A,x) \in [0,1]$ and parts (b) and (d) follow directly from the definition of $m(A,x)$.
-Part (a) follows from the fact that $[A / F_n]$ is Borel for all $n \in \N$. (c) follows from (b) of Lemma \ref{properties of [A/B]}, and (e) and (f) are asserted by \ref{limit exists} and \ref{invariance}, respectively.
+Part (a) follows from the fact that $[A / F_n]$ is Borel for all $n \in \N$. (c) follows from (b) of \cref{properties of [A/B]}, and (e) and (f) are asserted by \cref{limit exists,invariance}, respectively.